 This Is Why You Get Dry Skin Around Your Nose

 Dry skin doesn’t stick to just one area of your body.
-It can arise in patches and pop up in very specified areas.
-One such area is around your nose.
-As random as it may seem, there are quite a few reasons why the skin around your nose becomes comparatively dryer than the other areas of your face.
-To get to the bottom of what causes dry skin around the nose, we tapped board-certified dermatologist, and Skincare.com consultant, Dr. Elizabeth Houshmand (@houshmandmd).
+It can arise in patches and pop up in very specific areas — one such area is around your nose.
+As random as it may seem, there are quite a few reasons why the skin around your nose becomes comparatively drier than the other areas of your face, especially during the winter.
+To get to the bottom of what causes dry skin around the nose, we tapped board-certified dermatologist and Skincare.com consultant Dr. Elizabeth Houshmand to learn more.

 Cause #1: Environmental Factors

-When temperatures drop, it can cause the area around your nose to dry up even if the rest of your skin remains supple and flake-free.
+When temperatures drop, it can cause the area around your nose to dry up, even if the rest of your skin remains supple.
 According to Dr. Houshmand, “The outside skin of the nose can be dry and peeling even though the rest of skin is hydrated due to exposure to the environment.”

-Another big factor which can dry out the skin around your nose is sun exposure.
+Another big factor: sun exposure.
 If your nose is exposed to harmful UV or UVB rays, it can cause skin to burn and, consequently, flake and peel.
-However, a sunburn on your nose may lead to more concerning factors than just dry skin.
+A sunburn on your nose may also lead to more concerning factors than just dry skin.
 “Actinic photodamage can cause damage to your skin cells over time,” explains Dr. Houshmand, “and can present as dry flaking spots on the nose that won’t go away.”
-These spots run the risk of becoming pre-cancerous.
+These spots run the risk of becoming precancerous.
 Should you see any irregular patches on your skin, either on your nose or on any other part of your body, consult a medical professional.